mrblue223/TryHackMe/Smol/Write_up.md

 Smol.thm - A Detailed Penetration Test Write-up

-Hey there!
-This document is my detailed walkthrough of how I tackled the Smol.thm machine, from the very first sniff of the network to finally getting full control.
-Think of it as a personal journey through a penetration test, sharing the steps, the tools, and the "aha!" moments along the way.
-I hope it's helpful for anyone looking to learn about common hacking techniques!
+This document provides a detailed walkthrough of how the Smol.thm machine was compromised, from initial reconnaissance to gaining full root control.
+It outlines the methodology and techniques used during the penetration test and is intended for educational purposes.
 Table of Contents

-    Getting Started: Reconnaissance and Initial Enumeration
+    Reconnaissance and Initial Enumeration

-    Cracking into WordPress: Vulnerabilities and First Access
+    WordPress Vulnerabilities and Initial Access

-    Opening the Door: Gaining a Reverse Shell
+    Gaining a Reverse Shell

-    Level Up!
     Privilege Escalation to diego

-    Another Step Up: Privilege Escalation to think
+    Privilege Escalation to think

-    Finding More Keys: Privilege Escalation to xavi
+    Privilege Escalation to xavi

-    Game Over: Privilege Escalation to root
+    Privilege Escalation to root

-    Wrapping Up: Conclusion
+    Conclusion

-1. Getting Started: Reconnaissance and Initial Enumeration
+1. Reconnaissance and Initial Enumeration

-My first move, as always, was to get a lay of the land.
-I needed to know what was running on that target machine, 10.10.231.99.
+The initial phase involved gathering information about the target machine, 10.10.231.99.
-Nmap Scan - What's Open?
+Nmap Scan

-I kicked things off with an Nmap scan to see which ports were open and what services were listening.
-It's like knocking on all the doors to see who answers!
+An Nmap scan was performed to identify open ports and services running on the target.

 nmap -sC -sV 10.10.231.99

-Nmap Output - My Initial Findings:
+Nmap Output - Initial Findings:

 Starting Nmap 7.95 ( https://nmap.org ) at 2025-06-03 05:02 UTC
 Nmap scan report for 10.10.231.99